35 communication games for effective, empathetic teams

 Have you ever felt a discussion around a workplace challenge or new project go around and around to the point of being unproductive or frustrating?

 Finding ways to be clear, concise, and stay on topic is a vital communication skill that can help both in and out of the workplace.
-These communication techniques and activities are effective at not only providing a framework for clear communication but can help teach groups and individuals how to be more clear and concise in the future.
-A surefire way to help teams be more productive!
+These communication games and activities are effective at not only providing a framework for clear communication but can help teach groups and individuals how to be more clear and concise in the future.
+This alone can be a surefire way to help teams be more productive!

 What I Need From You